-This Spooky Coastal Town Inspired Bram Stoker's "Dracula"
+This Haunting Coastal Town Inspired Bram Stoker's "Dracula"

 There's more to the coastal town of Whitby than meets the eye.
 Hidden in Whitby's cottages and cobblestone streets lie legends and tales that inspired the famous story of Dracula.
 This led to the largest and spookiest festival around.
 Goths, ghosts, vampires, and ruins: Whitby has them all.